leios/Fable.jl/docs/src/layering.md

 write_image(ilayer, filename_2)
 ```

-It can also take all the same arguments as other layers (`position`, `ppu`, and `world_size`), but the resizing is done in a very naive way, so if the image looks odd through Fae.jl, it might be best to figure out the exact pixel size you need and to make the image fit those dimensions with another program.
+It can also take all the same arguments as other layers (`position`, `ppu`, and `world_size`), but the resizing is done in a very naive way, so if the image looks odd through Fable.jl, it might be best to figure out the exact pixel size you need and to make the image fit those dimensions with another program.

 ## Fractal Layers and combing layers together